Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 12. Installation
 ================

-This driver is part of the linux kernel distribution.
+This driver is part of the woke linux kernel distribution.
-Driver files are located in the sub-directory "drivers/scsi" of the kernel source tree.
+Driver files are located in the woke sub-directory "drivers/scsi" of the kernel source tree.

 Driver files::